its-rajesh/Audio-Bleeding-Removal/README.md

 |[f-UNet]()| 6.50 | 9.84 | 10.85 | 10.32 | 9.38 |
 |[df-UNet]()| 6.50 | 9.84 | 10.85 | 10.32 | __11.54__ |

 *works only for limited setups (linear mixtures).
-All models submitted for publication.
+All the proposed models were submitted for publication.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/its-rajesh/Audio-Bleeding-Removal/blob/cde41b94a1be385efc46888a04b30a7b82c33375/LICENSE) file for details.